Professor Adrian Streete

-He is an experienced PhD supervisor (and examiner) and has successfully supervised seven students to completion.
+He is an experienced PhD supervisor (and examiner) and has successfully supervised nine students to completion.
 A number of his former students hold academic posts in the UK, Ireland, and Holland, and have published books with presses such as Oxford University Press, Palgrave, Manchester University Press, and Bloomsbury (see below).
 He is always happy to discuss projects with potential PhD students.
-He also established and convenes the new MLitt in Medieval and Early Modern English Literature and Culture and welcomes enquires about the programme.

-Adrian completed his PhD in 2001 at the University of Stirling under the supervision of Professor John Drakakis and Professor N.H.
-Keeble.
+The first person in his family to go to University, Adrian is a graduate of the University of Stirling and Queen's University, Belfast.
+He completed his PhD in 2001 at Stirling under the supervision of Professor John Drakakis.
 From 2003 to 2014, he was Lecturer, then Senior Lecturer in English Literature at Queen's University, Belfast.
-He joined English Literature at Glasgow in 2014.
-He has given plenary lectures, papers, and public talks at numerous conferences in the UK, Ireland, Germany, America, Canada, and Romania, as well as at the Globe in London and on BBC radio.
+He joined English Literature at Glasgow in 2014 and was appointed to a personal chair in 2019.
+He has given plenary lectures, papers, and public talks at numerous conferences in the UK, Ireland, Germany, Romania, Italy, Holland, America, and Canada, as well as at the Globe in London and on BBC radio.
 In November 2017 he curated an exhibition to mark the 500th anniversary of the Reformation called ‘Seeing the Reformation: Religion and the Printed Image in Early Modern Europe’, a collaboration with Archives and Special Collections at the University of Glasgow.

 2019-2021: PI, Leverhulme Research Fellowship, 'Polemical Laughter in English Literary Culture, c.
 1500-1700'.